Justin-Sawyer/recipes-and-deliveries/README.md

 1) As a frequent registered visitor, I will be a participating member of the **Recipes***and***Deliveries** community:

 	- I will have made regular orders of Recipe Boxes, and am likely to have created either recipes or blog entries.
-I want to be able to access my posting and pruchasing history quickly and easily.
+I want to be able to access my posting and purchasing history quickly and easily.

 		- The user has access to their entire history on the site from their profile page.
 Here, they can access their entire puchase history and see the details of each by simply clicking the (truncated) order number.